PA Governor Josh Shapiro volunteering with Widener students.

 Widener's annual Summer Undergraduate Research and Creative Activities program is open to all undergraduate students who have a faculty mentor and a minimum of a 2.0 cumulative GPA.
 Your research—which can be a continuation of a current project or exploration of a new topic—can take the form of a creative endeavor such as dance, poetry, or film; an applied project; or traditional research in your discipline.

 Community-based work study offers you the opportunity to earn money while participating in community service projects.
+Undergraduate and graduate students can work with local businesses and organizations to make an impact.
+Opportunities range from high impact tutoring to working as an intern with local nonprofits.
 You'll develop work-ready skills while making positive change.

 Civic Scholars Programs

-These prestigious opportunities for incoming, first-year students committed to civic engagement focus on leadership development, mentorship, and community service.
-Programs include Bonner Leaders, Maguire Scholars, and Pride Service Site Leaders.
+Incoming first-year students committed to civic engagement can take part in programs that focus on leadership development, mentorship, and community service.

 Student Engagement Grants